-Jeremiah will join the faculty in the Department of Theatre at Western Michigan University this fall as Director of Music Theatre Voice and Assistant Professor of Theatre at Western Michigan University, and is the Founding Artistic Director of The Zoo.
+Jeremiah currently serves as Director of Music Theatre Voice and Assistant Professor of Theatre at Western Michigan University, and is the Founding Artistic Director of The Zoo.
 A theater artist, musician, songwriter and teacher he is equally at home in the worlds of music and theater.
 Born in North Jersey, and growing up in the Pocono Mountains, the influence of nearby Manhattan was inevitable and Jeremiah spent his formative years crossing paths or studying with legendary theatre and music artists including Marni Nixon, Bob Dorough, Peter Howard and Pattie D'Arcy Jones.